When is Crop Over 2023?

 Crop Over takes place in Barbados which is a 21-by-14 mile Caribbean Island paradise!
 Barbados is located in the North Atlantic Ocean and is the easternmost island in the Lesser Antilles in the West Indies.

 The majority of the celebrations take place in Bridgetown which is the capital of Barbados and the epicenter of the island.
 Most of the big events will take place at the National Stadium.
 During the celebrations Spring Gardens is transformed into a carnival hub and hosts hundreds of street vendors and market stalls selling food, drink, arts, crafts, clothing, jewelry and more.

 Crop Over which was once called “Harvest Home” is one of the oldest celebrations in the western hemisphere!
 The origins of Crop Over are traced back centuries to when Barbados was the world’s largest producer of sugar.
 Crop Over began back in 1687 on sugar cane plantations during slavery.
 It began as a way to celebrate the end of the sugar cane crop!

 The last cart would carry ‘Mr Harding’ a cart with trash stuff pants and a coat.
-‘Mr Harding’ symbolised the hard time between sugar crops when employment was low and money was scare.
+‘Mr Harding’ symbolized the hard time between sugar crops when employment was low and money was scarce.